 What is a democracy?
 Why do we form democratic systems?
-Can democracy survive in an age of distrust and polarization?
+Can democracy survive in an age of distrust and polarisation?

 The Psychology of Democracy explains the psychological underpinnings behind why people engage with and participate in politics.
-Covering the influence that political campaigns and media play, the book analyses topical and real-world political events including the Trump administration, Brexit, the Arab Spring, and Gezi Park, taking the reader on a journey from engagement with a political news item all the way through to taking to the streets to protest government policy and action.
+Covering the influence that political campaigns and media play, the book analyses topical and real-world political events including the Arab Spring, Brexit, Black Lives Matter, the US 2020 elections and the Covidd-19 pandemic.
+Lilleker and Ozgul take the reader on a journey to explore the cognitive processes at play when engaging with a political news item all the way through to taking to the streets to protest government policy and action.

 The Emotional Citizen

 Processing Political Communication

 Thinking About Politics